kiril-ibm/actor-google-search-scraper/README.md

 ]
 ```

-When using tabular format such as `csv` or `xls`, you'll get a table where each row contains just one organic result.
+When using a tabular format such as `csv` or `xls`, you'll get a table where each row contains just one organic result.
 For more details about exporting and formatting the dataset records, please see the documentation of the [Get dataset items](https://apify.com/docs/api/v2#/reference/datasets/item-collection/get-items) API endpoint.

 ## Tips and tricks

-* Crawling the second and further result pages might be slower than the first page.
+* Crawling the second and subsequent results pages might be slower than the first page.
-* If you need to scrape a lot of results for a single query, then you can greatly improve the speed of the crawl by setting **Results per page** (`resultsPerPage`) to 100, instead of crawling 10 pages each with 10 results.
+* If you need to scrape a lot of results for a single query, you can greatly improve the speed of the crawl by setting **Results per page** (`resultsPerPage`) to 100, instead of crawling 10 pages each with 10 results.

 ## Changelog
 Google Search Results Scraper is under active development and we regularly introduce new features and fix bugs.
 We also often have to hotfix the extractor when Google changes the page layout.
-Check our [Changelog](https://github.com/apify/actor-google-search-scraper/blob/master/CHANGELOG.md) for recent updates.
+Check the [Changelog](https://github.com/apify/actor-google-search-scraper/blob/master/CHANGELOG.md) for recent updates.